+ $ 0.00 (0 %)

 Bitcoin vs State

 Some argue that Bitcoin and State do not go together.
 Neither logically, nor economically.
+Although getting started with Bitcoin isn’t all that difficult.

 If you really think about it, State is a hierarchical construction of “trusted third parties” (TTPs).
 In theory, some social interactions may involve a conflict that may be resolved by a trusted third party (arbiter).
 In a nation state it is ultimately some government agency.